abourdon/gravitee-toolbox/apim/mongodb/README.md

-# Set of useful MongoDB scripts when using the Gravitee.io APIM solution
+# [Gravitee.io API Management](https://gravitee.io/products/apim/)'s MongoDB dedicated scripts

 Any script here can be executed by using the `mongo` command line as follows: